Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/en/faq.md

 ### Can you broadcast the feed from multiple cameras?

-It is available.
-If you use the hardware encoder, make sure the limitation of the number of cameras using at the same time.
-See the NVIDIA [document]](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix).
+Yes.
+If you use the hardware encoder, make sure to check the limitation of the number of cameras used at the same time.
+See the NVIDIA [document](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix).

 ### How do you increase the video quality?

 You can set the resolution of the frame on the `CameraStreamer` inspector.
-Please make sure video quality depends on the quality of the network.
+Keep in mind that video quality depends on the quality of the network.

 ### Is Realtime-Raytracing supported?

-It is available.
+Yes.
 Please see the detail on the HDRP [document](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@7.1/manual/Ray-Tracing-Getting-Started.html).

 ## Questions about support